andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Recently on one of my favorite podcasts, *Penpals* hosted by my two favorite cackling idiots

-Circling back to
-<a href="/entroper/2023_06-this_land/01-you_should_do_this.html?id=red-sparrow" target="_blank" rel="noopener noreferrer">Red Sparrow</a>,
-Jennifer Lawrence grappled with accepting the role, knowing it called for nudity.
-Her trepidation stemmed from a nude photo leak that sent her into a "long period when I didn't want to be seen sexually and I didn't want anybody to see my flesh."
-Looking back on the role (which required her to learn dance (link)), Lawrence reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
-But then after I finished the scene, I felt empowered.”

 <h4 class="article-subheader">"Holy Shit"</h4>
 After the first show of the second night I meet up with a group of friends in